Investing In Commercial Real Estate - Is The Grass Always Greener? Maybe.

 Your journey will likely involve both at some point.
 As with everything, there's no one single right answer.

-Focus on your long term goals and then make decision accordingly.
+Focus on your long-term goals and then make a decision accordingly.

 There are specific strategies to make big bucks investing in commercial real estate.